AllenDowney/ThinkComplexity2/tutorial.md

 You should see a home page with a list of the notebooks in the repository.

 Open `chap09.ipynb`.
 You should be able to run the notebook in your browser and try out the examples.
+The animations may not work, but they are not really necessary for the tutorial.

 However, be aware that the virtual machine you are running is temporary.
 If you leave it idle for more than an hour or so, it will disappear along with any work you have done.